Team Services | TFS 2017 | TFS 2015 | TFS 2013

 Customize the pick list of activities or discipline

 Feature availability: You can customize the pick list of the Activity or Discipline fields if you use the Hosted XML or On-premises process models.
 To learn more about process models, see Customize your work tracking experience.

 The set of values listed corresponds to the combined set of all values defined for the field across all team projects in the collection.

 Set recurring days off

 Your sprint planning and tracking tools automatically consider days off when calculating capacity and sprint burndown.
-Leave those days of the week that your team doesn't work unchecked in your team's settings page.
+Leave those days of the week that your team doesn't work unchecked in your team's Settings, Working days page.